MikaPetteriLundgren/Arduino-ArduinoTempLogger/README.md

 There is also a sleep function in main loop which will decrease overall power consumption.

-It's possible to print amount of free RAM memory of Arduino via serial port by removing comments in front of `#define RAM_DEBUG` line
+It's possible to print amount of free RAM memory of Arduino via serial port by uncommenting `#define RAM_DEBUG` line